LearnOnDemandSystems/docs/lod/mca-css.md

 1. On the **Conditionals(optional)** screen, select **Next**.

-1. Confirm the role, scop and member for the role assignment and select **Review + assign**.
+1. Confirm the role, scope and member for the role assignment and select **Review + assign**.

 ### Subscription Pool Creation